 4. Auditors are seriously outnumbered.

 But you know what?
 Even against all odds, we auditors still give it the old college try.
-The AICPA and the GAO mandate a number of due diligence steps in their auditing standards that are intended to help the auditor detect fraud within their limited audit scope.
+The AICPA and the GAO mandate a number of due diligence steps in their auditing standards intended to help the auditor detect fraud within their limited audit scope.

 In my experience, however, auditors very rarely uncover fraud with these procedures.
 Why?
 Refer to reasons 1-4.

-Here is a summary of the procedures if you are interested:
+Here is a summary of the procedures:

 - Define the audit objective.